Nathan-Schwartz/react-slider/README.md

 Forked from [mpowaga's repo](https://github.com/mpowaga/react-slider)

 Changes made:
--Updated index.html dependencies (original was made before ReactDOM was separate) -Utilized the code from 9 pull requests that were never merged into the original repo -Built in the option to have the slider's value display on the handle -Cleaned up the API a bit so that creating a working slider requires less code.
+- Updated index.html dependencies (original was made before ReactDOM was separate)
+- Utilized the code from 9 pull requests that were never merged into the original repo
+- Built in the option to have the slider's value display on the handle
+- Cleaned up the API a bit so that creating a working slider requires less code.

 ### Installation